Address:

 Research Interests: Meaningful learning, scientific reasoning

-Chair, Department of Curriculum and Instruction; Director, STEM Education Research Collaboratorium and Resource Center
+Director of the STEM Education Research Collaboratorium and Resource Center

 Fenton Wayne Robnett Endowed Professor of Science Education